rymend/MSFTImagineArchive/Stream Analytics with Machine Learning (400)/3 - Predict/readme.md

 The Custom Vision Service exposes two APIs: the [Custom Vision Training API](https://southcentralus.dev.cognitive.microsoft.com/docs/services/d9a10a4a5f8549599f1ecafc435119fa/operations/58d5835bc8cb231380095be3) and the [Custom Vision Prediction API](https://southcentralus.dev.cognitive.microsoft.com/docs/services/eb68250e4e954d9bae0c2650db79c653/operations/58acd3c1ef062f0344a42814).
 You can build, train, and test image-classification models using the [Custom Vision Service portal](https://www.customvision.ai/), or you can build, train, and test them using the Custom Vision Training API.
 Once a model is trained, you can use the Custom Vision Prediction API to build apps that utilize it.
 Both are REST APIs that can be called from a variety of programming languages.

 In this lab, the third of four in a series, you will create a Custom Vision Service model and train it to differentiate between various types of Arctic wildlife.
-Then you will connect it to the Stream Analytics job you created in [Part 2](#).
+Then you will connect it to the Stream Analytics job you created in the previous lab.

 ![](Images/road-map-3.png)